-[Data Security] Allocation of physical and virtual resources such that multiple instances of software and their computations and data are isolated from and inaccessible to one another.
+[Data Security] Allocation of physical and virtual resources such that multiple tenants and their computations and data are isolated from and inaccessible to one another.
+[ISO/IEC 17788]

 multi-threaded

 [Computer System] Having multiple concurrent or pseudo-concurrent execution sequences.